MihaelsGit/clever-reader-specification/README.md

 The document is organized as follows:
 - An introduction, that describes the content of the document
 - A project background, that briefly presents the motivation of this project, the issues encountered and the solution that will be provided during the development process.
 Moreover, this section provides a brief overview of the principal stakeholders
-- A requirement-gathering process, that briefly presents the origin of the data
-- A requirement section, whose aim is to present the main requirement to meet at the end of the project
+- A requirement section, which consists of requirement-gathering process and requirements whose aim is to present the main requirement to meet at the end of the project
-- A user history section, that describes how the users interact with the system
+- A user story section, that describes how the users interact with the system
 - A user case section, which by means of a use case diagram presents the main use case supported by the final product
+- Constraints section, which consists of things that won't be covered in the final product
+- Architecture section, which shows a high lever architecture of the product.

 ### Audience
 This document primarily aims at: